 Photographic: If you want excellent, close-up shots of the big cats – especially cheetah and leopard – then Okonjima Main Camp ought to be high on your list.
 Obviously some of the cats are semi-habituated and not truly wild, but you’ll often be able to get very close to them.See more ideas for Photographic in Namibia

 Wildlife safaris: Okonjima does some fascinating work with the big cats, and visitors get the chance to see much of this up close, so getting much closer views of the big cats than are possible in most places.
 Obviously some are not truly wild – but if they were you wouldn’t be able to approach them so closely.See more ideas for Wildlife safaris in Namibia

-Walking: There are guided and self-guided walks around Okonjima, and if you chose the latter then you’ll be able to take a radio in case of emergency – so it’s a great spot to explore a bit of the African bush on foot.See more ideas for Walking in Namibia
+Walking: There are guided and self-guided walks around Okonjima, and if you chose the latter you’ll be able to take a radio in case of emergency.
+This is a good spot for walking in Namibia and exploring some African bush on foot.See more ideas for Walking in Namibia

 Attitude towards children: Okonjima Bush Camp is aimed at those over 12 years old.